Last Updated: June 17, 2024

 United States of America

 Joyce DeWitt is an American actress who has a net worth of $4 million.
-Joyce Dewitt has earned her net worth from her acting in films, TV and her long-standing role in "Three's Company."
+Joyce Dewitt is best known for her long-standing role in the sitcom, "Three's Company."
 She appeared in 171 of the show's 172 episodes across eight seasons between 1977 and 1984.

 It's often reported that Joyce DeWitt left show business after the end of "Three's Company."
 According to some reports, she left the industry because of poor treatment from producers.
 However, these rumors are not entirely accurate.
 Joyce has continued to act in various feature films and television shows throughout the years.

-Joyce and her "Three's Company" co-star Suzanne Somers had an infamous falling out after salary dispute waged by Somers in the fifth season of the series.
-In the first season of the show both actresses were paid $3,500 per episode.
+Joyce and her "Three's Company" co-star Suzanne Somers had an infamous falling out after a salary dispute waged by Somers in the fifth season of the series.
+During the first season of the show, both actresses were paid $3,500 per episode.

-After the fourth season, Suzane and Joyce had been offered salary raises to $30,000 per episode.
-Joyce accepted, Suzanne rejected.
+After the fourth season, Suzanne and Joyce had been offered salary raises to $30,000 per episode.
+Joyce accepted, but Suzanne rejected the offer.
 In her counter, Suzanne demanded $150,000 per episode, the same being paid to John Ritter, AND 10% of the show's back-end profits.
 Producers wrote her off the show.
 While the negotiations were dragging on, Joyce and the other cast members gave Suzanne the cold shoulder.
 They were both angry at her seemingly greedy demands AND for putting the show at risk.
 Suzanne was furious at Joyce and refused to speak to her for many years from that point on, even after repeated overtures from DeWitt.
-They finally reunited in 2012, after not speaking for 31 years, on an episode of Suzanne's show "Suzanne Somers: Breaking Through," where they disused their conflict and their late former co-star Ritter.
+They finally reunited in 2012, after not speaking for 31 years, on an episode of Suzanne's show "Suzanne Somers: Breaking Through," on which they discussed their conflict and their late former co-star Ritter.

 Early Life

-Born on April 23, 1949 in Wheeling West Virginia to Paul and Norma DeWitt, Joyce DeWitt grew up in the Indianapolis suburb of Speedway, Indiana.
+Joyce DeWitt was born on April 23, 1949, in Wheeling, West Virginia.
+She is the daughter of Paul and Norma DeWitt, and she grew up in the Indianapolis suburb of Speedway, Indiana.
 Joyce is of Italian descent on her mother's side and Dutch on her father's side.
 While attending Speedway Senior High School, she worked a side job at the Indianapolis Motor Speedway ticket office.

-DeWitt first caught the acting bug while she was competing in speech and debate events through the Indiana High School Forensic Association.
-Her first appearance on stage was at age 13 and she fell in love immediately.
-DeWitt got a bachelor's degree in theater from Ball State University and moved to California to try and scope out an acting career.
+DeWitt first caught the acting bug while competing in speech and debate events through the Indiana High School Forensic Association.
+Her first appearance on stage was at age 13, and she fell in love immediately.
+Joyce got a bachelor's degree in theater from Ball State University and moved to California to try and pursue an acting career.
 While there, she earned her master's degree from the University of California, graduating in 1974.
 During college, DeWitt paid the bills by working as a secretary.

 Career

 A theater performer since childhood, DeWitt started to consider acting as a profession after earning her master's at UCLA.
-She made her debut with a small appearance on the series Baretta, and soon she was offered to be auditioned for one of two different comedy pilots.
+She made her debut with a small appearance on the series "Baretta," and soon she was asked to audition for one of two different comedy pilots.

 In the 2000s, Joyce appeared in TV shows "Hope Island" and "The Nick at Nite Holiday Special."
 In 2009, DeWitt appeared in the adventure film "Call of the Wild."